 Gusto time tracking for field crews

 If you run payroll in Gusto, you already know the Friday routine.
 You gather texts and paper time sheets, add up the hours by hand, then type them into the Gusto payroll run one worker at a time.
-Clox tracks the hours on the phone all week and gives you a Gusto-ready file to import.
+Clox tracks your team's hours on the phone all week and gives you a Gusto-ready file to import.
 This post shows how the export works and what is inside it.

 How the export works